etaque/elm-binary/Readme.md

 This is very much inspired by https://github.com/jinjor/elm-binary-decoder.

-**_WARNING: Very experimental!_**

-## Native modules
+## Kernel code

-As this package uses Elm Native modules you will need to install with something like [elm-github-install](https://github.com/gdotdesign/elm-github-install).
+This package uses Kernel code, so it can not be directly installed.

-## Todos
+## Tests

+To execute the tests, run `elm-test` from the `tests` directory:

+    cd tests && elm-test

+Because the module contains kernel code, a minimal application has to be set up in order to run the tests.

+### Gotchas

--   [ ] Equality test between `Binary.ArrayBuffer` does not work the way I expect: `Binary.uint32 0 == Binary.uint32 1` is `True`.
+-   Equality test on `Binary.ArrayBuffer` has unexpected behaviour: `Binary.uint32 0 == Binary.uint32 1` is `True`.
 Also see test case for this.
-I don't fully understand how Elm checks equality.
-How can this be fixed?

-Contributions are very welcome.

 ## References